Jenner-Valdez/A-B-testing/README.md

 ## Conclusion
 - Found the average order price per user
-- The average order size, changes overtime for both groups.
+- The average order size, changes over time for both groups.
-- The cummulative revenue from both groups are nearly the same most of the time besides the first month.
+- The cumulative revenue from both groups is nearly the same most of the time besides the first month.

 ## Technologies
-- This was written Jupyter Notebook, matplotlib and Python.
+- This was written Jupyter Notebook, matplotlib, and Python.